auto200/beer-explorer/README.md

 ### Scraper

-Gathers information about beers, (name, description, type etc.) from producers websites and combines it into single JSON file.
+Gathers information about beers, (name, description, type etc.) from producer's websites and combines it into single JSON file.
 It uses [Cheerio](https://www.npmjs.com/package/cheerio) for DOM traversing

 ### Frontend